openstack/cinder/doc/source/devref/attach_detach_conventions_v2.rst

          <attachment-id> ...

   Positional arguments:
-    <attachment-id>          ID of attachment
+    <attachment-id>           ID of attachment.

   Optional arguments:
-    --initiator <initiator>   iqn of the initiator attaching to --ip <ip>                 ip of the system attaching to --host <host>             Name of the host attaching to --platform <platform>     Platform type
+    --initiator <initiator>   iqn of the initiator attaching to.
+Default=None.
+    --ip <ip>                 ip of the system attaching to.
+Default=None.
+    --host <host>             Name of the host attaching to.
+Default=None.
+    --platform <platform>     Platform type.
+Default=x86_64.
-    --ostype <ostype>         OS type
+    --ostype <ostype>         OS type.
+Default=linux2.
-    --multipath <multipath>   Use multipath
+    --multipath <multipath>   Use multipath.
+Default=False.
-    --mountpoint <mountpoint> Mountpoint volume will be attached at
+    --mountpoint <mountpoint> Mountpoint volume will be attached at.
+Default=None.

 attachment-delete
 -----------------